-The Group's investment properties and investment properties under development, with carrying amounts of \$\$63,124,000 (Note 13) and \$\$18,680,000 (Note 14) respectively as at December 31, 2012, are stated at their estimated fair values which are determined annually by management and/or independent professional values on an open market value basis.
+The Group's investment properties and investment properties under development with carrying amounts of S\$86,612,000 (2012: S\$63,124,000) (Note 12) and S\$Nil (2012: S\$18,680,000) (Note 13) respectively, are stated at their estimated fair values which are determined annually by management and independent professional valuers on an open market value basis.
 These estimated fair values may differ from the prices at which these properties could be sold at a particular time, since actual selling prices are negotiated between willing buyers and sellers.
 Also, certain estimates require an assessment of uncontrollable factors, such as overall market conditions.
 As a result, actual results of operations and realisation of these properties could differ from the estimates set forth in these financial statements.
-If the actual fair values of investment properties and investment properties under development differ by 10% from the estimates used for these financial statements, the carrying value of these properties and their related fair value changes in the profit or loss would be increased or decreased by \$\$8,180,000.
+If the actual fair values of investment properties and investment properties under development differ by 10% from the estimates used for these financial statements, the carrying value of these properties and their related fair value changes in the profit or loss would be increased or decreased by S\$8,661,000 (2012: S\$8,180,000).